Definition:

 Conclusion:

-All the Misstatements might not be detected as part of performance of audit procedures.
-So, there might be a chance of all misstatements both detected and undetected together might exceed the Materiality number.
+All the Misstatements might not be detected as part of the performance of audit procedures.
+So, there might be a chance that all misstatements both detected and undetected together might exceed the Materiality number.
 Therefore, a threshold lower than that of Materiality is used for sampling procedures and results in testing higher number of samples.